Potica (Slovenian Nut Roll), a delicious celebratory bread resembling a jelly roll made of thinly rolled yeast dough spread with a nut paste.

 The recipe below was adapted from this Celebration Breads cookbook by Betsy Oppenneer gifted to me by my sons for my birthday several years ago.
 This delightful cookbook has a collection of more than 75 sweet and savory traditional breads from around the world.
 The recipes and history of each of the breads are well researched by the author.
 Each recipe includes preparation by hand, mixer, food processor, and bread machine.
 There are no colored photographs in the cookbook but many of the recipes and steps are very well illustrated.

-I did make some changes to the ingredients and simplified the steps involved.
+I did make some changes to the ingredients and the steps involved.
 For this recipe, I used the stand mixer method which turned out really well.
-I hope you’ll give it a try.
-It will be well worth your effort.

 Using a Bundt Pan